kpraveena825/Cypress-Frameowrk/Exploratatory_Testing_Report.md

 ### Risk to mitigate ###

-**Security Risk**
+**Security Risk:**
 exposing sensitive information
 - API is storing credentials and weak validation on email, passwords would make application vulnerable to attacks.
-- Missing Secure flag in cookies can risk the application
+- Missing Secure flag in cookies can risk the application.

-**Usability Risks**
+**Usability Risks:**
-Address cross-browser compatibility and responsive design to ensure the app works well on all devices and browsers.
+Need to address cross-browser compatibility and responsive design to ensure the app works well on all devices and browsers.
-- HTML document does not correctly define the character encoding, this can lead to Inconsistent rendering across browsers or devices - Identified by Lighthouse
+- HTML document does not correctly define the character encoding, this can lead to Inconsistent rendering across browsers or devices - **Identified by Lighthouse**

-**Data Privacy Risk**
+**Data Privacy Risk:**
 Exposing sensitive info via API
-- Financial apps must safeguard personal and budget data of users
+- Financial apps must safeguard user personal and budget data.

-**Input Validation**
+**Input Validation:**
 Accepting invalid data (e.g., wrong amount, bad email)
 - Could cause wrong financial calculations and shows weak appication behavior (users might lose trust)

-**Inresponsive Design**
+**Unresponsive Design:**
 Layouts not adapting to mobile screens for few pages
 - Mobile users may find the app unusable and lead to loosing a potentianl user.